Popular Stingless Bee FAQs

 Where can i buy a hive full of live bees?

 Here’s a helpful website with a big list of sellers – aussiebee.com.au

-If you’re buying a hive with bees from an unknown seller make sure you get a 12 month Guarantee or a Warranty that the hive will survive.
+f you’re buying a hive with bees make sure you get a 12 month Guarantee or a Warranty that the hive will survive.
+When buying from an unknown seller from Facebook or Gumtree, they might be cheap but the risk could be higher if the seller is inexperienced.
 Sometimes hives can look healthy but can slowly die out over many months.
-Prices can range from $350 to $700 depending on the strength of the colony, quality of the box and level of support you receive.
+Prices can range from $350 to $700 depending on the strength of the colony, quality of the box and level of support you receive

 What is the best style of hive box to get for my Stingless Bees?